Perfect teleportation with a partially entangled quantum channel: Introduction

 The entangled quantum channels, Alice's joint measurement, and the classical information sent to Bob should be regarded as three key ingredients in the procedure, which need to cooperate with each other.
 Measurement of entangled states, as well as their generation, is a technical challenge in laboratories \cite{2019Quantum,2020Experimental} which theoretically can be implemented by using the inverse process of entanglement preparation and local measurements \cite{Book}.
 The primary objective of this work is to study the relationships among the three key ingredients in the procedures for teleportation.
 We focus on the perfect teleportation (with $100\%$ success probability and fidelity) of a qubit, the smallest unit of quantum information.

 Our first step is to propose a general scheme for perfect teleportation of a qubit by using partially entangled two-qudit (a $d$-dimensional quantum system with $d\geq3$) states, which form continuous regions in the spaces of entanglement invariants \cite{RevModPhys.81.865,Fei,RUI2011Alternative}.
 In most of the protocols for perfect teleportation \cite{bennett1993teleporting,HUANG2020Quantum,2019Quantum,2020Experimental}, quantum channels are limited to maximally entangled states, locating at vertices of the areas of entanglement invariants.
-To the best of our knowledge, Gour \cite{PRA2004} proposed the only protocol for perfect teleportation via partially entangled two-qudit states in the literature.
+To the best of our knowledge, Gour \cite{PRA2004} proposed the only protocol for perfect teleportation via partially entangled two-qudit states in the literature\footnote{\textbf{Note added after publication}.--Recently, the authors became aware of a related teleportation scheme presented in [\emph{Quantum Bio-Informatics II: From Quantum Information to Bio-Informatics}, 19-29, (2009)] and [Reports on Mathematical Physics 69, 57 (2012)].}.
 However, in Gour's protocol, the classical bits are fixed to be the logarithm of the total dimension of the two subsystems in Alice's hands, instead of relying on the entanglement of quantum channel.
 Here, we propose a general scheme for perfect teleportation of a qubit with a lower classical communication cost by using two-qudit pure states in which the two largest Schmidt coefficients are equal.
 These quantum channels are coherent superpositions of a set of maximally entangled states in subspaces which form a $(d-2)$-dimensional polyhedron in the space of entanglement invariants \cite{RevModPhys.81.865,Fei,RUI2011Alternative}.

 To measure Alice's effort in her joint measurement, we define the entanglement of measurement as the average entanglement of its basis.
 In general, our scheme requires less entanglement of Alice's measurement but more classical bits than the ones with Bell states.
 The two quantities can be regard as Alice's necessary capabilities to use the quantum channel, which increase with its entanglement when the dimension is fixed.
 And the two abilities are complementary to each other, as the price to decrease the entanglement in the measurement is to send more classical bits to Bob.